jbtrystram/immich-podman-systemd/README.md

 # TODO
 - write a makefile or a justfile that insert the variables in the unit files maybe ?
 Right now it requires some copy and pasting.
-- Contribute it upstream to immich
+- Contribute it upstream to immich : no longer a goal, they stated they are [not interested](https://github.com/immich-app/immich/discussions/7977).